 “The other advice I give young artists is this: try a lot of different mediums.
 Try a lot of styles.
 Find out what jives with you and develop a unique style from there.
 Make lots of work and don’t be afraid to show it.
 Put it out there.
 It will be crappy when you look back on it in a year or 2.
 Who cares.
 Email companies, meet with galleries, do free work that will get you exposure.”

 “A big thing for me was being able to know my way around the computer and Adobe design programs.
-Graphic design work has been a gold mine for me and even with artists who don’t want to go down that computer design road and just want to focus on painting, you will be ahead of the game if you can edit your own art images, build and edit your own website, show cards, business cards, flyers, all that stuff.”You will be ahead of the game if you can edit your own art images... business cards, flyers, all… Click To Tweet
+Graphic design work has been a gold mine for me and even with artists who don’t want to go down that computer design road and just want to focus on painting, you will be ahead of the game if you can edit your own art images, build and edit your own website, show cards, business cards, flyers, all that stuff.”Be ahead of the game.
+Edit your own art images.
+Business cards, flyers, all that stuff.
+Click To Tweet